luslab/oz-bulk-rnaseq/D. Alignment.md

 - STAR auto creates [BAM files](http://software.broadinstitute.org/software/igv/bam).  `-b`will produce a BAM file. `-s` will produce a SAM file.
 - Now need to index each BAM file.
 The indexed BAM file format = BAM.BAI file.
 Inxed allows quick access to the BAM files without having to load them to memory.

-With a For Loop you can automate this with the above phase as each BAM file is produced:
+Using the STAR alignment For Loop above you can automate this with the above phase as each BAM file is produced:
 ```bash
 for file in /home/camp/ziffo/working/oliver/projects/airals/alignment/D7_samples/trimmed_filtered_depleted/SRR5*_Aligned.sortedByCoord.out.bam
 do